Yelp/nrtsearch/docs/server_configuration.rst

    * - deadlineCancellation
      - bool
-     - Enables gRPC deadline based cancellation of requests
+     - Enables gRPC deadline based cancellation of requests.
+A request is cancelled early if it exceeds the deadline.
+Currently only supported by the search endpoint.
      - false

    * - plugins